dansl/dansl.github.io/pages/macos.md

 ### Terminal Apps and Plugins

-These are ways to make your terminal more efficient and more enjoyable!
-Highly recommend getting [Homebrew](https://brew.sh/) setup so you can install these more easily.
+These are CLI based apps that make your termainal more efficient and more enjoyable!
+Highly recommend getting [Homebrew](https://brew.sh/) setup so you can install these much more easily.

 - [bat](https://github.com/sharkdp/bat) - bat is a replacement for cat command so you can view files in command line with syntax highlighting.
 - [btop](https://github.com/aristocratos/btop) - btop is a replacement for top command that displays system resources and running tasks information with syntax highlighting.